0xPolygon/maticjs-fxportal/README.md

 ## withdrawExit

-exit withdraw process by providng txHash received in `withdrawStart` process.
+Exit withdraw process by providng txHash received in `withdrawStart` process.

 **Note:-** `withdrawExit` can be called after checkpoint has been submitted for `withdrawStart`.